 \subsection{Additional assumptions in the MAP-centric approach}

-In the MAP-centric approach we keep \Cref{assump1} and \Cref{assump_prior1} and additionally assume the following: \begin{assumption} There exists a unique MAP $\map$.
+In the MAP-centric approach we keep \Cref{assump1,assump_prior1} and additionally assume the following: \begin{assumption} There exists a unique MAP $\map$.
 There also exists a real number $\deltabar>0$, such that the log-prior, $\log\prior$, is three times differentiable inside $\{\param:\|\param -\map\|\leq \deltabar\}$.
 Moreover, for the same $\deltabar$, there exists a real number $\overline{M}_2>0$, such that

 \end{assumption} \begin{remark} \Cref{assump2} is very similar to \Cref{assump1}.
-The difference is that we now consider a ball around the MAP rather than the MLE and we require additional differentiability of the prior density inside this ball. \Cref{assump2} will be used in the MAP-centric approach (together with \Cref{assump7}) to show that inside the $\deltabar$-ball around the MAP the posterior satisfies the log-Sobolev inequality.
+The difference is that we now consider a ball around the MAP rather than the MLE, and we require additional differentiability of the prior density inside this ball.
+We will use \Cref{assump2} in the MAP-centric approach (together with \Cref{assump7}) to show that, inside the $\deltabar$-ball around the MAP, the posterior satisfies the log-Sobolev inequality.